MaxLap/activerecord_where_assoc/README.md

              .where_assoc_exists(:comments_authors, honest: true)
 ```

-The first is the posts of my_user that have a comment made by an honest admin.
+The first is the posts of `my_user` that have a comment made by an honest admin.
 It requires a single comment to match every conditions.

-The second is the posts of my_user that have a comment made by an admin and a comment made by someone honest.
-It can be the same comment (like the first query) but it can also be 2 different comments.
+The second is the posts of `my_user` that have a comment made by an admin and a comment made by someone honest.
+It could be the same comment (like the first query) but it could also be 2 different comments.

 ### Inter-table conditions